 Mike founded THE GAY MAFIA Comedy Group in Los Angeles and directed and performed with them for ten years.

 Mike created THE OUTLAUGH COMEDY FESTIVAL- America's First and Continuing Queer Comedy Festival (live events, The Movie: OUTLAUGH! , and the television series).
 He is ep/creator of Outlaugh!
 The Movie which premiered in LA's Outfest Film Festival in 2006 and has screened at film festivals across the country, and internationally.
-Catch Outlaugh!
-The Movie on HERE TV, iTunes, and Netflix.
-Mike is also ep/creator of "The Outlaugh Festival on Wisecrack" 8 episode TV series on MTV's LOGO Network airing since January, 2007.
-Available on Netflix and iTunes.
+Purchase Outlaugh!
+The Movie on iTunes and Amazon.
+Mike is also ep/creator of "The Outlaugh Festival on Wisecrack" 8 episode TV series on MTV's LOGO Network.
+Purchase on iTunes and Amazon.

 Mike lives in Los Angeles.